 Debt freedom, budgeting and saving up your money will give you that freedom.
-It’ll give you the gift of
+It’ll give you the gift of guilt free travel.

 When you're debt free, you want to stay that way.
 That’s when you incorporate awesome life hacks like the Sinking Fund.
 This tactic has you split the cost of high priced items/experiences into 12-month increments.
 That way you’re factoring in the cost of this awesome experience every year.

 Guilt free relaxation every year sounds awesome to me!

 4. Leave a Toxic Job for a Better One